-1. Looked after and previously looked after children. (see note 2)

-- 2. Catholic children who are resident in the parishes of Christchurch, St. Ann's, St Chad's and that part of St Vincent's formerly in St. Ann's and that part of St. John's Parish that lies within Stockport boundary (see notes 3 & 8)

-- 3. Other Catholic children. (see note 3)

-- 4. Any other children.
+- 1. Catholic looked after and previously looked after children. (see notes 2 & 3) - 2.
+Catholic children who are resident in the parishes of Christchurch, St. Ann's, St Chad's and that part of St Vincent's formerly in St. Ann's. - 3.
+Other Catholic children. (see note 3) - 4.
+Other looked after and previously looked after children. (see note 2) - 5.
+Catechumens and members of an Eastern Christian Church. (see notes 4 & 5) - 6.
+Children of other Christian denominations whose membership is evidenced by a minister of religion. (see note 6) - 7.
+Children of other faiths whose membership is evidenced by a religious leader. (see note 7) - 8.
+Any other children.